How to start your fitness journey for beginners.

 Recommended reading: Getting started strength training guide

-Making adjustments as you go
+Making adjustments as you move through your fitness journey

 Just because you do X doesn’t mean you get or deserve Y. Sometimes you’re going to work really hard for something and it’s not going to work out the way you had hoped for or at the rate you expected.